 SSC Chair's Office Staff

 Simon Stuart is the Chair of the SSC, based at the Bath office, and has undergraduate and doctoral degrees from the University of Cambridge, with fieldwork in Tanzania and Cameroon.
 He has over 25 years of experience with the IUCN and the SSC.
 Simon started work on the African Bird Red Data Book in 1983.
 He joined the IUCN Secretariat in 1986, and was Head of the Species Programme (1990-2000), Acting Director General (2000-2001), Head of the Biodiversity Assessment Unit (2001-2005), and Senior Species Scientist (2005-2008).
 He was elected as Chair of the SSC at the IUCN World Conservation Congress in Barcelona in October 2008.
-It is Simon’s job to provide vision and leadership for the SSC in particular, and for the IUCN family on species issues more widely.
-He chairs the regular meetings of the SSC Steering Committee, and represents the SSC on IUCN’s Council.
-Simon’s priorities are listed here.
+He was elected for a second term as Chair of the SSC at the IUCN World Conservation Congress on Jeju island in South Korea in 2012.

-Senior Scientific Officer to the SSC
+Senior Scientist to the SSC